• Home /

 3. Divorce, which usually lowers the wages earned within a household

-Before you save for down payment, save for an emergency fund.
+Before you save for a down payment, save for an emergency fund.
 Have three months of mortgage payments in your account, at minimum.
 Six or twelve months is even better.

 Life rarely moves in straight lines.
 Emergency funds protect your life.